adobbs/winq-demo/README.md

 An AI assistant that helps you get a job.
 (Instead of replacing yours.)

 Try out the [app demo](https://www.winq.dev/).
-This is a work in progress prototype that I am actively developing and designing right now.
+This is a work in progress prototype that I am actively developing and designing.

 ## Technologies